asce-web/ascenews/wp-content/plugins/http-headers/README.txt

 Updates are on they way, so stay tuned at [@DimitarIvanov](https://twitter.com/DimitarIvanov)

 == Changelog ==

+= 1.12.2 =
+*Release Date - 5th April, 2019*

+* UI improvement for Content-Security-Policy
+* Fix for Access-Control-Allow-Headers
+* Fix for Access-Control-Allow-Origin
+* Fix for Feature-Policy

 = 1.12.1 =
 *Release Date - 9th January, 2019*